chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 Other details:  After chaining, usually only one note in a chord (unless it's a long broken chord) is set as a target note.
 The other notes are chained from it, either simultaneous or offset slightly in time.
 The note that came first is made the target note, which is not necessarily the top note or bottom note of the chord as you might expect.
 This is why it may appear somewhat arbitrary which note of a chord becomes a target note.

 Slight variations in chord note start times result in more natural sounding music.
-If they were present in the original midi file (probably because it was recorded live by a real human) they are retained and automatically replayed at the current tempo when you trigger the chord's target note.
-Midi files that were manually entered or step-sequenced usually do not have these subtle variations in chord times but you can simulate them with one of the Concert Keyboardist [Chord Tools].
+If they were present in the original MIDI file (probably because it was recorded live by a real human) they are retained and automatically replayed at the current tempo when you trigger the chord's target note.
+MIDI files that were manually entered or step-sequenced usually do not have these subtle variations in chord times but you can simulate them with one of the Concert Keyboardist [Chord Tools].

 ### Note Velocity Tools

-These techniques enable the editing of midi note velocities (i.e. loudness).
+These techniques enable the editing of MIDI note velocities (i.e. loudness).

 The simplest way to edit note velocities does not use any tools or require a special mode.
-Simply drag up or down on the head of any note.
+Simply drag vertically on the head of any note.
 The numerical note velocity, ranging from 1 to 127, is shown next to the note head.
-If note is a target note you will also see its point on the the white target note velocity graph being adjusted.
+If note is a target note you will also see its point on the white target note velocity graph being adjusted.
 If it's not a target note you will still see its numerical velocity and a green point representing its level relative to the velocity graph.

 The following animation shows this technique: